cailleach1310/ares-pentraits-plugin/README.md

 ## Configuration

 ### Other Plugins
+Configuration files of other plugins can be adjusted to make life easier.
+Suggestions can be found below.

 #### aresmush/game/config/achievements.yml
 You can configure trait achievements to show the same icon as fs3 achievements.
-Or you can configure another here.

      types:
        trait: fa-cubes

 #### aresmush/game/config/chargen.yml
+For those going through chargen on the game client, it is necessary to add a chargen stage for traits.

     traits_blurb: |-
       %xctrait/list%xn shows your traits.
       %xctrait/set <trait>=<value>%xn lets you set a trait directly.